Lecture: MWF 11:00am-12:00pm in ECJ 1.308

 Students with Disabilities

 UT provides upon request appropriate academic accommodations for qualified students with disabilities.
 Disabilities range from visual, hearing, and movement impairments to ADHD, psychological disorders (e.g. depression and bipolar disorder), and chronic health conditions (e.g. diabetes and cancer).
-These also include from temporary disabilities such as broken bones and recovery from surgery.
-For more information, contact Services for Students with Disabilities at (512) 471-6259 [voice], (866) 329-3986 [video phone], email@example.com, or http://ddce.utexas.edu/disability.
+These also include temporary disabilities such as broken bones and recovery from surgery.
+Services for Students with Disabilities is available at 512-471-6259 [voice], 866-329-3986 [video], firstname.lastname@example.org, or http://ddce.utexas.edu/disability.

 Mental Health Counseling